Purpose and Scope

 victim will receive written notification via institutional email of the determination

-within 5 (five) business days.
-The direct supervisor and Human Resources will be notified
+within five (5) business days.
+The direct supervisor and Human Resources may be notified

 of the receipt of the complaint and the findings of the preliminary assessment.

 - The complainant/alleged victim may request reconsideration of a determination to end the investigation process.
-Such requests shall be submitted in writing to a Campus Equity Officer within 5 (five) business days of notice of the preliminary inquiry determination.
+Such requests shall be submitted in writing to a Campus Equity Officer within five (5) business days of notice of the preliminary inquiry determination.
 Grounds for requesting reconsideration are limited to additional information/evidence not initially included with the complaint or preliminary assessment becomes available.

 Formal Complaint Investigation

-- If the Director for Community Standards/Title IX Coordinator determines that sufficient
+- If the Director for Community Standards/Title IX Coordinator (or designee) determines

 - The direct supervisor and Human Resources will be notified of the receipt of the complaint and the referral to the formal complaint investigation process.